-However, while menopause may be challenging, you're still in control when it comes to your health. "[Menopausal] weight gain doesn't have to be inevitable," says Academy of Nutrition and Dietetics Spokesperson Vandana Sheth, RDN, CDE.
+However, while menopause may be challenging, there are still things you can do to improve health.
 With an active lifestyle and a healthy diet, you can feel more comfortable during this stage of your life.

 We naturally lose muscle mass as we age.
-If you don't replace that lost muscle, your body will have less muscle and more fat, which will slow your metabolic rate.
+If you don't replace that lost muscle, your body will have less muscle, which will slow your metabolic rate.
 Staying active in your 40s and 50s helps keep your metabolism humming.

 Not only will strength training replace your lost muscle mass, but it also helps to slow mineral loss in your bones which can lead to osteoporosis.

-The following healthy, whole foods are especially beneficial for women in perimenopause or menopause:
+The following foods are especially beneficial for women in perimenopause or menopause:

 - Bananas.
 Bananas (along with apricots, avocados and sweet potatoes) are high in potassium, which helps regulate blood pressure.

 - Blueberries.
-This fruit is full of stress-snuffing antioxidants and vitamin C. Plus, blueberries are high in fiber and low in calories.
+This fruit is full of stress-snuffing antioxidants and vitamin C. Plus, blueberries are high in fiber.

 - Dark, leafy greens.
 These vegetables are rich in calcium and vitamin K, which help support bone health.
 Women over 50 should aim for 1,200 milligrams of calcium daily.